Name

 Wartime Service

-Joseph enlisted at Watford into the Royal Field Artillery as a Gunner 110194 and is known to have served with 'D' Battery L (50th) Brigade RFA.
+Joseph enlisted at Watford and joined the Royal Field Artillery as Gunner 110194 and is known to have served with 'D' Battery L (50th) Brigade.
 This was a Howitzer Battery and was present at the Battles of Arras and the Scarpe.

 Additional Information